 The Fair Credit Reporting Act (FCRA) regulates the use and disclosure of consumer reports information compiled and disclosed by consumer reporting agencies.
-For example, the FCRA and counterpart state laws restrict the ability of employers to obtain and use consumer reports in connection with pre-employment screening and internal investigations.
-The FCRA also requires other prospective users of consumer reports, such as lenders, insurers and landlords, to have a permissible purpose before obtaining a consumer report.
+For example, the FCRA regulates the type of information that consumer reporting agencies can include in consumer reports and for how long, as well as limits when and for what purposes consumer reporting agencies may provide consumer reports to third parties.
+The FCRA also requires that prospective users of consumer reports, such as lenders, insurers, employers and landlords, must have a statutorily permitted purpose before obtaining a consumer report.
 In addition, the FCRA imposes obligations on companies that furnish information about consumers to consumer reporting agencies to be included in consumer reports focused on ensuring the accuracy of information that ultimately will be included in consumer reports.
-Similarly, the FCRA imposes extensive obligations and limitations on consumer reporting agencies with respect to, among other things, the type of information that may be included in consumer reports.

 Regulatory focus on electronic information